 use so cities are finding ways to change that.
 Car-free and car-restricted areas, electrification, more public transport, promoting cycling and pedestrian-friendly streets are just some of the better ways to travel that will lead to a healthier environment.

 We love the power of nature

-Our participating cities love the power of nature and are becoming hotspots for renewable energy solutions.
+Our participating cities love the power of nature and are becoming hotspots for nature based solutions and renewable energy solutions.
 Right now, city dwellers are responsible for over 70% of our planet’s energy-related carbon emissions.
-But by becoming trailblazers for renewables, cities have
+But by becoming trailblazers for renewables,

 We love green buildings